 Employment at JCU:

 About the Department of Classical & Modern Languages & Cultures

 In our Department, we offer 11 languages: Arabic, Asian (Chinese & Japanese), Classical (Ancient Greek, Latin), German, Romance (French, Italian, & Spanish), and Slavic (Russian & Slovak).
-We currently have 15 full time and 18 part time faculty members, and every year we teach well over 1,000 foreign language students per semester, with the largest enrollment being that in Spanish.
-We have a 2 semester Core language requirement, with initial enrollment at the level determined by a placement test (beginning, intermediate, advanced).
+We currently have 14 full time and 22 part time faculty members, and every year we teach well over 1,000 foreign language students per semester, with the largest enrollment being that in Spanish.
+Foreign language instruction is included in our university’s integrative core program.

 Feel free to check out our Department website and all of our links pertaining to the language that we teach:

 The normal teaching load for full time faculty at JCU is 4 courses each semester (fall and spring), but so long as a tenured or tenure track faculty member is pursuing an active program of research and publication, the load is reduced to 3 and 3 per semester.
 Summer teaching of 1-2 courses is occasionally available.

 Additionally, we should also mention our “IC” (International Cultures) courses offered by our Department.
 Essentially these are courses taught entirely in English about international topics (including courses on culture, film, literature in translation).
 They are open to all students and are very popular, since most fulfill various Core degree requirements.
 JCU also supports interdisciplinary, integrated, linked, and team-taught courses.

 A part time colleague teaches a minimum of one course, or a maximum of two, per semester.
 Salary is commensurate with degree and experience.